aliyun/aliyun-oss-go-sdk/README.md

 ## Install OSS Go SDK
 ### Install the SDK through GitHub
-> -Run the 'go get github.com/aliyun/aliyun-oss-go-sdk/oss' command to get the remote code package.
+> - Run the 'go get github.com/aliyun/aliyun-oss-go-sdk/oss' command to get the remote code package.
 > - Use 'import "github.com/aliyun/aliyun-oss-go-sdk/oss"' in your code to introduce OSS Go SDK package.

 ## Quick use